Neural Neural Scaling Laws: Discussion

-Our approach has several limitations that suggest directions for future work.
-First, \method~is designed to use the same validation set.
-We show that this approach generalizes (\S \ref{sec:results}), but future work can explore models that take in arbitrary token losses.
-Second, the downstream tasks in our evaluation suite are classification tasks where accuracy is the natural metric, and generative tasks may exhibit different scaling dynamics.
-Finally, \method~can serve as a foundation for developing better theories: by interpreting what features of the loss distribution the CNN encoder learns to extract, or what patterns in accuracy trajectories the Transformer attends to, we may discover better parametric predictors.
+\paragraph{Limitations and Future Work.} Our approach has several limitations that suggest directions for future work.
+First, the downstream tasks in our evaluation suite are classification tasks where accuracy is the natural metric, and generative tasks may exhibit different scaling dynamics.
+Second, our experiments are limited to today's open-source checkpoints, but as larger training traces become available, future work can train increasingly capable models of training dynamics.
+Finally, \method~can serve as a foundation for scaling law theories: by interpreting what features of the loss distribution the CNN encoder learns to extract, or what patterns in accuracy trajectories the transformer attends to, we may discover better parametric predictors.